Aortic Valve Replacement: Open

 You may have small temporary pacemaker wires exiting from your chest

 Bandages will cover your incision.
-These can usually come off within a couple of days.
+These can often off come off in a few days.

 you can ask for pain medicine.

-You may do breathing therapy to help remove fluids that collect in your lungs during
+You may do breathing therapy.
+This helps remove fluids that collect in your lungs